benthorndycraft/deep-diff/README.md

 Function returning an object representing the difference between two objects.
 The function is immutable-compliant as it does not affect the arguments.

-This is a fork of[deep-diff](https://github.com/dispix/deep-diff)by[dispix](https://github.com/dispix)with some extra code to allow obj2 to add keys/objects that are not found in obj1.
+This is a fork of [deep-diff](https://github.com/dispix/deep-diff) by [dispix](https://github.com/dispix) with some extra code to allow obj2 to add keys/objects that are not found in obj1.
 ## Installation